Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Calculation

 As convention, The S-matrix and T-matrix have the relation $S=I+i T$, and the matrix element between initial and final states $i T_{fi}=i (2\pi)^4 \delta(P_f-P_i) \mathfrak{M}_{fi}$, for the case without the presence of an external classical field which breaks the space-time displacement invariance.
-Here we keep all the momenta respectively corresponding to each propagator and hence all $\delta$ functions respectively corresponding to each vertex.
+Here we retain all the momenta respectively corresponding to each propagator and hence all $\delta$ functions respectively corresponding to each vertex.
 The one corresponding to the initial-final state energy momentum conservation is contained in these $\delta$ functions.
-After integrating over them, one will get the above form of T-matrix element with the $\mathfrak{M}_{fi}$ is the integration of the independent loop momenta only, without the $\delta$ functions attached to the vertices.
+After integrating over them, one will get the above form of T-matrix element and then the $\mathfrak{M}_{fi}$ is the integration of the independent loop momenta only, without the $\delta$ functions attached to the vertices.
 This is the standard procedure in developing the Dyson-Wick perturbation theory in the interaction picture \cite{Dyson:1949ha}.
-The four-momentum conservation $\delta$ function attached to each of the vertices is the result of integration of space-time contained in the perturbative expansion of the S-matrix, and is the manifestation of space-time displacement invariance (the shifting of spacetime not changing the result).
+The four-momentum conservation $\delta$ function attached to each of the vertices is the result of integration of space-time contained in the perturbative expansion of the S-matrix, and is the manifestation of space-time displacement invariance \footnote{I.e., shifting space-time position not changing the result.
+So not only the boundary of space time at infinity matters, but also the singularity, topology (e.g., hole), connection of different part of manifold (e.g., bubble wall) matter}.
 In the following, we do the calculation and do not 'integrate out' the $\delta$ functions of each vertex until have to.
 So here we deal with the matrix elements $T_{fi} $ rather than $\mathfrak{M}_{fi}$: